Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 	and enter the path to -ExecutionPolicy Bypass PATH\TO\SCRIPT\[start-edge-kiosk.ps1](https://github.com/Stan524/Edge-Browser-Kiosk-Mode-Setup/blob/master/start-edge-kiosk.ps1) under `Add arguments (optional)`
 7. Click Next to review all and finally click Finish.

-## Prevent the screen from sleeping or entering screen saver
+## Preventing sleeping / disabling screen saver

 Prevent screen from going black:
 1. Click on the Windows-icon on the start menu and type `Power Options`